Rednexie/mail-interface/README.md

 - to use the cli, run the file: *node `cli.js`*, and enter an e-mail adress along with the number of e-mails.
 - to use arguments, run the file: *node `arg.js` e-mail times*

-# Possible Update
+# Possible Updates

+In this repo: API, CLI, ARGV.

-Proxy configuration.
+Proxy configuration: 10 stars⭐

-More interfaces, such as discord/guilded bots, web panel etc.
+Discord/Guilded Bot: 25 stars⭐

+Web Panel 50 stars ⭐

+Thanks for using mail-interface.